 - Mental loadOne more thing to manage

-- You have a tech-savvy family member who can help with the initial setup
+- You have a tech-savvy family member or friend who can help with the initial setup

 - You're comfortable with technology and enjoy learning new tools